nathanial/geist/RuntimeVoxelsPlan.md

 - DONE: Block-light propagation flags via registry (`propagates_light`), applied in block and beacon BFS.
 - DONE: Slab/Stairs integrated as registry block types; mesher resolves their materials via registry property selectors.
 - DONE: Core storage migration to runtime `Block` for chunks, meshing, lighting, edits, events, and structures; app hotkeys/raycast updated.
-- NEXT: Worldgen emits runtime blocks from registry (remove temporary resolver); finalize occlusion for slabs/stairs using registry state; config-driven schematic translator and state packing; drive hotbar from config; tests/docs updates.
+ - DONE: Worldgen emits runtime blocks from registry (removed temporary resolver use in mesher and chunk gen).
+Occlusion remains registry-driven for cubes and special shapes.

 **Integration Notes (from code audit)**
 - Mesh grouping key: Replace all uses of `FaceMaterial` as a map key in `ChunkMeshCPU`/`ChunkRender` with `MaterialId` (or `RenderKey`).
 Update `meshing_core` and upload paths accordingly.